Pipton: The parish and community

 In 1831, Pipton was described as a hamlet with a population of 125.
 This presumably refers to the civil parish, however, since the settlement of Pipton itself now consists of little more than a bridge, a farm, and a single house and, based on archaeological evidence, may never have been much larger.

-The parish and community

 Pipton was a civil parish between 1837 and 1974, when it was retermed a community.
 The parish included the settlement of Pipton and extended northwards towards Llyswen, where it included the house and lands of Y Dderw, and westwards towards Bronllys, where it included the farms of Pentre-Sollars and Porth-y-morddwr.
 The population of the parish declined from 105 in 1881 to 48 in 1971.
 In 1985, the community of Pipton was merged with the community of Bronllys.